Trio win Nobel Physics Prize for black hole research | Malay Mail

 Ghez is just the fourth woman to receive the physics prize since 1901 when the first Nobel prizes were handed out.

-“I feel delighted to be recognized in that way because I think having visible role models can make a huge impact on young women thinking about becoming scientists,” Ghez told AFP.
+“I feel delighted to be recognized in that way because I think having visible role models can make a huge impact on young women thinking about becoming scientists,” Ghez, who is a professor of physics and astronomy at the University of California, told AFP.

 The term “black hole” refers to a point in space where matter is so compressed as to create a gravity field from which even light cannot escape.